 How you do that also creates a warm up.
 More on that soon.

 I will read the book.
-But as I listened I was burying to join in on the discussion.
+But as I listened I was burning to join in on the discussion.
 I have since my days studying under Prof. Robert Bigelow in the late 60s at Canterbury had an understanding of “gene pools”.
 The concept makes sense of how some things might benefit the survival of a species even when individuals do not have more babies.

 Brian Boyd touched on this lightly in the interview, I’ll be interested to see if he does this more fully in the book.